Use apt-transport-https to protect against security issues in APT?

 apt traffic and Tor Hidden Services for Debian mirrors should happen elsewhere, and this thread should be focused on the points that intregeri outlined.
 I hope to have some time to look into apt-transport-https more in the not too distant future, but don't wait on me.

-#17 Updated by intrigeri almost 5 years ago
+#17 Updated by intrigeri about 5 years ago

 - Subject changed from reducing metadata leakage from apt-get to Use apt-transport-https to protect against security issues in APT?